Raheela Anwar

 Raheela Anwar (راحیلہ انور; born 20 February 1956) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 She was born on 20 February 1956 in Jhelum.

 She has completed matriculation level education from Presentation Convent High School Jhelum.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf on a reserved seat for women in the 2013 Pakistani general election.